Welcome to the Wandsworth THRIVE Online, Early Years Pupil Premium (EYPP) section

 - support through part 6 of the Immigration and Asylum Act

-- Child Tax Credit and/or Working Tax Credit and have an annual income under £16,190
+- Child Tax Credit (provided you are not also entitled to Working Tax Credit) and have an annual gross income of no more than £16,190.

 - the guaranteed element of State Pension Credit